Hiking: San Pablo Bay National Wildlife Refuge

 With its bay and tidal marsh, mud flats, wetland habitat, and open water, the refuge is an important location on the Pacific Flyway, home to large populations of resident and migrating birds at every season of the year.

-And this place lives up to its name; it’s truly a refuge, a protected place to shelter and breed for many species at serious risk of survival.
-Some species — like the California Clapper Rail and Least Tern — are listed as both state and federally endangered.
+This is truly a refuge, a protected place to shelter and breed for many species at serious risk of survival.
+Some species, like the California Clapper Rail and Least Tern, are listed as both state and federally endangered.
 One fish - the Delta Smelt - is on both state and federally threatened lists.

-The trailhead and a small parking lot are located off Highway 37, one-quarter mile east of its junction with Highway 121 to Sonoma (complete directions at the end of this article).
+The trailhead and a small parking lot are located off Highway 37, one-quarter mile east of its junction with Highway 121 to Sonoma.
 Park your car, walk down the dirt road past the trailhead gate and kiosk, and then follow the Tolay Creek levee past broad agricultural lands.